 Mark serves as one of the Prime Minister's Trade Envoys, with his current portfolio covering Argentina, Chile, Colombia and Peru.

 He currently sits on the Scottish Affairs Committee, his third separate stint on the Committee, having served as a member of the International Trade Select Committee prior to its merger with the Business & Trade Committee.
-He has also sat on the International Development Select Committee, the House of Commons Finance Committee, the Transport Select Committee.
+He has also sat on the International Development Select Committee, the House of Commons Finance Committee, and the Transport Select Committee.